 - Committee members' original signatures are required on the Approval Page for Graduate (the signature page), regardless of whether the members attend the final defense or not.

 - All committee members must sign in black or blue ink, and the chair/supervisor must sign on the top line.

 - Committee members' names must be typed under the signature lines.

-- Educational or professional titles (Ph.D. or Dr.) are not included on the signature lines for committee members, but the titles of the committee supervisory status ("Chair" or "Committee Member") should follow names of committee members.
+- Educational or professional titles (Professor, Ph.D., or Dr.) are not included on the signature lines for committee members, but the titles of the committee supervisory status ("Chair" or "Committee Member") should follow names of committee members.

-- At least 2 signed approval page must be submitted along with the 2 necessary copies of the thesis/dissertation to the library.
+- At least 1 signed approval page must be submitted along with the 1 necessary copy of the dissertation/thesis to the library.

 - To prevent the release of digital signatures, do not use the signed copy for the approval page for the electronic submission (I.c.).
-Remove the lines for the signatures and type in the signed dates (see Appendix A, non-signature version).
+Remove the lines for the signatures and type in the signed dates (see Appendix A, template).

 - The abstract is a concise statement of the content of the dissertation, indicating its research significance.

-- Recommended lengths are approximately 350 words for dissertations and 150 for thesis.
+- Recommended lengths are approximately 350 words for dissertations and 150 for theses.

 c.
 Table of Contents